matloff/omsi/README.md

     paper.
 A common technique for dealing with this in the paper exam case is to require students to sit in specific seats that are randomly assigned to them.
 This can be done with OMSI as well.

-  * If you are on a Unix system (Mac or Linux), you may find it useful to run the server within the **script** command, so as to have a record of connections and their times.

 <h2>
 <a name="grading">Software tools for grading</a>